-What if Solid-State Laser Transitions Would Be Much Stronger?
+What If Solid-State Laser Transitions Were Much Stronger?

 It is well known that the laser transitions in solid-state lasers (more precisely, doped-insulator lasers) are weakly allowed transitions, i.e., transitions with very low oscillator strengths.
 Essentially, these transitions would be forbidden transitions if the laser-active ions were totally isolated from their neighborhood, but the influences of the crystal lattice modify these transitions such that they have a small but non-zero oscillator strength.
 Typically, the oscillator strength is about 4 to 6 orders of magnitude lower than for the regular allowed transitions.
 This leads to long radiative upper-state lifetimes of microseconds to milliseconds, rather than a few nanoseconds, and consequently to the possibility of storing a lot of energy.